Continued from part one – Capacitor Banks In Power System (part one)

 - Failure of capacitor units and inductive loads connected generate harmonics in the system.

-It should be ensured that under no condition of system disturbance would the filter circuit become capacitive when it approaches near resonance.
-To achieve this, the filter circuits may be tuned to a little less than the defined harmonic frequency.
 Doing so will make the Land hence XL, always higher than Xc, since This provision will also account for any diminishing variation in C, as may be caused by ambient temperature, production tolerances or failure of a few capacitor elements or even of a few units during operation.

 The power factor correction system would thus become inductive for most of the current harmonics produced by power electronic circuits and would not magnify the harmonic effects or cause disturbance to a communication system if existing in the vicinity A filter circuit can be tuned to the lowest (say the fifth) harmonic produced by an electronic circuit.
 This is because LT capacitors are normally connected in delta and hence do not allow the third harmonic to enter the circuit while the HT capacitors are connected in star, but their neutral is left floating and hence it does not allow the third harmonic to enter the circuit.